svlad-90/DLT-Message-Analyzer/md/installation_guide/installation_guide.md

 ----

-- Proceed to the build artifact's folder and run the dlt-viewer, including the dynamic library of the DLT-Message-Analyzer plugin
+- Proceed to the build artifact's folder and run the dlt-viewer.
+It should already include and load the dynamic library of the DLT-Message-Analyzer plugin
 - Enable and show the DLT-Message-Analyzer plugin:

 ![Screenshot of enabling the plugin](./installation_guide_enable_plugin.png)